Arrays provide a lot of methods. To make things easier, in this chapter, they are split into groups.

 Now it works as intended.

-Let’s step aside and think what’s happening.
-The arr can be array of anything, right?
+can be an array of anything, right?
 It may contain numbers or strings or objects or whatever.
 We have a set of some items.
 To sort it, we need an ordering function that knows how to compare its elements.
 The default is a string order.

-The arr.sort(fn) method implements a generic sorting algorithm.
+method implements a generic sorting algorithm.
 We don’t need to care how it internally works (an optimized quicksort or Timsort most of the time).
-It will walk the array, compare its elements using the provided function and reorder them, all we need is to provide the fn which does the comparison.
+It will walk the array, compare its elements using the provided function and reorder them, all we need is to provide the fn

-By the way, if we ever want to know which elements are compared – nothing prevents from alerting them:
+By the way, if we ever want to know which elements are compared – nothing prevents us from alerting them:

 [1, -2, 15, 2, 0, 8].sort(function(a, b) {